 Minimizing the Risk

 Anyone can benefit from stretching the muscles, ligaments, tendons, and soft tissues of the human body.
 Anyone who suffers from back pain should focus on stretching the neck, back, hips, glutes and hamstrings All of these areas are important in the support of the spinal column.
 It is important to stretch properly by moving into all stretches slowly and avoid bouncing.
 You should feel the muscles stretching but it should not cause pain.
 Hold the stretch for 30-45 seconds allowing the muscles and joints to become loose.
 It may take a few weeks or even months of stretching to notice the change in spinal mobility, but back pain relief should follow (Ullrich 2007) (Ullrich 2007a).

 Flexion exercises stretch the muscles and ligaments in the back and neck, as well as strengthen stomach muscles.
 These types of exercises are best for people who find relief by sitting down (Ullrich 2007) (Ullrich 2007a).

 An example of a flexion stretch is the chin-to-chest stretch.
 Begin in a standing or sitting position, gently bend the head forward while bringing the chin toward the chest until a stretch is felt in the back of the neck (Ullrich 2007) (Ullrich 2007a).
 The back flexion exercise is another example; begin lying on one's back and pull both knees to the chest simultaneously, while flexing the head forward until a comfortable stretch is felt in a balled-up position (Ullrich 2007) (Ullrich 2007a).

 Low impact aerobic exercise is another way to improve the function of the back.
-Performing 30-40 minutes of aerobic exercises can release endorphins, a biochemical of the body that is a natural pain killer.
+Performing 30-40 minutes of aerobic exercises can release endorphins, a biochemical of the body that is a natural painkiller.
 This can help reduce the pain and also help decrease the dependency of prescribed pain medication.
 Recommended low impact aerobic exercises are; walking, elliptical trainer, swimming, water aerobics and the stationary bike (Ullrich 2007) (Ullrich 2007a).
 However, when anyone starts an aerobic exercise plan, they should start off with shorter, easier workouts and then increase the time as they proceed and the back pain lessens (Erstad 2006).